Vaccine Update: In the top priority groups? Book your jab NOW

 Do I still need to wear a mask or observe social distancing after receiving the vaccine?

 Yes.
 We know the vaccine can protect people from getting sick from the disease COVID-19 that is caused by the viral infection.
 However, we do not yet know if being vaccinated will stop you from getting the viral infection, so you could be an asymptomatic carrier who could pass the infection onto others who may be vulnerable.
+As there is still a chance of contracting the virus or transmission to others, it is therefore very important to continue wearing a mask, social distancing and practicing good hand hygiene.

 Will the new variant of coronavirus detected stop the vaccine from working?